comingback2life/project-mgmt-graphQL/README.md

 Project Management App Built for practising GraphQL .

-It is a direct adoption from Brad Traversy's GraphQL crash course on Youtube.
+It is a direct adoption (with some functional changes to enhance performance) from Brad Traversy's GraphQL crash course on Youtube.